Get to know the garden through photos.

 Everyday activities

-Children build a vase of flowers or examine tree life as opportunities to observe life in color and wonder about plants feel about change.
-Singular activities can become longer inquiries that strengthen compare/contrast skills, refine motor coordination, and build number sense.
+Children create plant paintbrushes or examine tree life as opportunities to observe life in color and wonder about how plants feel about change.
+Singular activities can become longer inquiries that strengthen analysis and discernment skills, refine motor coordination, and build number sense.

 This first picture of the koru (loop or coil in Māori) informs our pedagogy and curriculum.
-We draw on Maori perspectives from Aotearoa/New Zealand in an early learning curriculum called Te Whariki (2017) which envisions children as competent and confident learners.
-This is one of the few national curricula in the world based in Indigenous perspectives and was adopted by the Ministry of Education.
+We draw on Maori perspectives from Aotearoa/New Zealand in an early learning curriculum where children are competent and capable learners.
 The koru is pictured with a local New Orleans fern to show the plant connections.